Elisa Paiusco

 About

+My research interests include—but are not limited to—environmental philosophy, climate justice, and climate policy, with an overarching focus on intersectional feminism.
 I bring expertise in applied ethics, political philosophy, and philosophy of technology, underpinned by training in international law and economics.
 I am committed to fostering interdisciplinary dialogue to address the complex challenges of climate governance.

 Experience